jscrane/uC-Makefile/docs/avr.md

 ### avr

 menu options:
-- CPU: the chip (and clock speed) of the cpu, if required by the chosen board
+- cpu: the chip (and clock speed) of the cpu, if required by the chosen board

 other variables and their defaults:
 - UPLOAD_VERBOSE: `quiet` (`verbose`)